newt0/gatsbybootcamp-transcription/8.Gatsby Data with GraphQL/chapter8.md

 In this video, we're going to turn our attention towards getting dynamic data into our Gatsby sites using Gatsby's `GraphQL` API.
 Now, if you've never used `GraphQL` before, that's perfectly fine.
 Will only be using a little bit of `GraphQL` with Gatsby, and we'll go over the basics as we use them.
-So right now everything is shown in the browser is something that's only showing up because it's typed directly inside of the `JSX` for a `React` component.
+So right now everything is shown in the browser is something that's only showing up because it's typed directly inside of the `JSX` for a `React component`.
 All of the `<nav>` items, the site title, every bit of text showing on the screen.
 Now, obviously, that's fine as we're getting started.
 But as we do want to create more complex, dynamic sites, this approach is no longer going to scale.